Quiet-Clicking-Sounds/Mead_Making_Adventures/Recipe List/#1 Standard.md

 2024-05-29 Adding Fermaid K as co2 productions seems very low outside of agitation; will not be adding to other brew I've now very little trust in our gravity readings, hopefully time & equipment will help

+2024-05-31 A little dead yeast floating on-top, more bubbles at the airlock, and plenty of bubbles once agitated, much happier with the progress of this one now

 <h2>Post Fermentation</h2>